MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

-The default values of the `start_year` and `end_year` arguments in the function `yearly_data_arg_test` are now `None`.
-This is a build-it constant in Python that indicates the absence of a value - essentially, that the variable exists in the namespace of the function (the directory of variable names) but that it doesn’t correspond to any existing object.
+The default values of the `start_year` and `end_year` arguments in this new version of the `csvs_by_year` function are now `None`.
+This is a built-in constant in Python that indicates the absence of a value - essentially, that the variable exists in the namespace of the function (the directory of variable names) but that it doesn’t correspond to any existing object.

-## Challenge - Variables
+## Challenge - Experimenting with keyword arguments

 1. What type of object corresponds to a variable declared as `None` ?
 (Hint: create a variable set to None and use the function `type()`)

-2. Compare the behavior of the function `yearly_data_arg_test` when the arguments have `None` as a default and when they do not have default values.
+2. Compare the behavior of the function `csvs_by_year` when the arguments have `None` as a default and when they do not have default values (you might want to make a few variations of this function with different names).

 3. What happens if you only include a value for `start_year` in the function call?
 Can you write the function call with only a value for `end_year` ?
 (Hint: think about how the function must be assigning values to each of the arguments - this is related to the need to put the arguments without default values before those with default values in the function definition!)